magnoeasy/easybuilder/english.md

 . ( period)<br>
 , ( comma)

 #### 🙎‍♂️ End-User Access

 When selecting the “End-User Access” tab, the following screen will appear:

 ![image](https://user-images.githubusercontent.com/81401104/117502591-1e940f00-af56-11eb-9a92-f67c1c4e7558.png)

- The item “End-user access type” will appear - which means “end-user access type” - with a dropdown with 3 options:
+ The item “End-user access type” will appear - with a dropdown with 3 options:

 <ol>
  <li>Deny</li>